Sam and I got married last summer, in a wedding that we had been planning for almost two years.

 Throughout the wedding planning process, and afterwards, with the benefit of hindsight, I have kept a notes document detailing all the important bits of advice that I would pass on to a friend about to get married.
 This post is the culmination of every notable thing I’ve learnt about planning and having a wedding.

 My advice ranges from the practical to the more emotional side of wedding planning.
-And for those of us who already have children, there is a section at the bottom of this post for the important things we learnt about planning and having a wedding when you have children.
+And for those of us who already have children, make sure you look out for the section towards the end of this post for the important things we learnt about planning and having a wedding when you have children.

 Wear your shoes lots before the big day